kshiftw/vch-myschedule-exporter/docs/instructions.md

 ![Export](../images/export.png)
 #### 6. A popup will notify you that the export is about to start.
 Click "OK".
 The page will reload several times and then download a file: `vch-my-schedule.ics`
 ![Popup](../images/popup.png)
-#### 7. Go to your personal calendar (Google Calendar, Microsoft Outlook, Apple Calendar, etc.) and import `vch-my-schedule.ics`.
+#### 7. Go to your personal calendar (Google Calendar, Apple Calendar, Outlook Calendar, etc.) and import `vch-my-schedule.ics`.
 See instructions in the section below.

 ## Step 2: Import iCal to personal calendar
+> ⚠️ **_WARNING:_**
+> Once you import `vch-my-schedule.ics`, there currently isn't a way to remove all events that were imported.
+Therefore, for your first import, it is recommended that you select an import destination calendar that is different from your normal calendar.

+In your personal calendar, find the import button and select `vch-my-schedule.ics`.
+Below are the instructions to import for Google Calendar, Apple Calendar, and Outlook Calendar:

 ### Google Calendar
 ![Import into Google Calendar](../images/gcal_import_1.png)